-In addition to HDQLIFE™ , three additional measurement systems have been tested and validated for use in HD.
+In addition to HDQLIFE™ , selected measures from three additional measurement systems have been tested and validated for use in HD.

 PROMIS® (Patient-Reported Outcomes Measurement Information System) is a set of person-centered measures that evaluates and monitors physical, mental, and social health in adults and children.
 It can be used with the general population and with individuals living with chronic conditions.